The Super League Logo

 Website:thesuperleague.com

-The Super League (or European Super League Company) is a new sports association that includes 20 football clubs (15 permanent and 5 applying for membership).
+The Super League (or European Super League Company) is a new sports association with 20 football clubs (15 permanent and 5 applying for membership).
 It is also an annual top-level competition between the two, competing with the UEFA Champions League.
 It appeared in the spring of 2021.
 Florentino Pérez became its first chairman.

 Meaning and History